Ride Level: Easy

 Is my bike OK for this ride?

-The ride is suitable for most types of bikes, including hybrids.
+The ride is suitable for all bikes, including hybrids and folding bikes.

 If in doubt, please get your bike checked over by a competent mechanic or bike shop before the ride.
 Here is a list of local bike shops we're happy to recommend.